Effects of the symmetry energy slope on magnetized neutron stars: Equation of State of magnetized matter

 \section{Equation of State of magnetized matter}

 Here, we follow ref.~\cite{lopescesar} and use the L3$\omega\rho$ parametrization to fix all the coupling constants of the Lagrangian, except $(g_{N\rho}/m_\rho)^2$ and $\Lambda_{\omega\rho}$, which are fixed to reproduce different values of the slope.
-As pointed out in ref.~\cite{Lopes2022CTP}, the L3$\omega\rho$ parametrization satisfies the five well-known constraints from nuclear physics.
+As pointed out in ref.~\cite{Lopes2022CTP}, the L3$\omega\rho$ parametrization satisfies the five most accepted phenomenological constraints taken from nuclear physics.
+The interested reader can obtain detailed information on the nuclear matter property constraints in \cite{Dutra2014}.
 The parameters of the model, the calculated physical quantities, and the respective constraints are presented in Tab.~\ref{T1}.
 In the same context, different values of the slope $L$ obtained by varying $(g_{N\rho}/m_\rho)^2$ and $\Lambda_{\omega\rho}$ are presented in Tab.~\ref{T2}.

 We begin our discussion with the EOS and the corresponding TOV solutions.
 As already pointed out in the literature, the magnetic field~\cite{Lopes2015JCAP} and the slope~\cite{lopescesar} affect low-mass stars more than massive ones.